Que Sera, Sera (Whatever Will Be, Will Be): In film and television

 Versions of the song have appeared on a number of film and television soundtracks, often juxtaposed with dark or disastrous events either to create an effect of black comedy or convey a poignant message.
 For example, in The Simpsons episode "Bart's Comet", the song is sung by the citizens of Springfield in anticipation of an impending comet strike that threatens to wipe out the town and kill them all.
-In an episode of The Muppet Show starring Vincent Price, Shakey Sanchez, a pink/purple red and purple haired Muppet sings the song after Behemoth eats him and sings "I've Got You Under My Skin".
+In an episode of The Muppet Show starring Vincent Price, Shakey Sanchez, a pink/purple red-and-purple-haired Muppet, sings the song after Behemoth eats him and sings "I've Got You Under My Skin".
 Previously, the song was featured over the opening and the ending credits of Heathers, a dark teen comedy dealing with murder and suicide.
 The version over the opening credits is performed by Syd Straw and the version over the ending credits is performed by Sly and the Family Stone.
-In Gilmore Girls, the song appeared in a Season 2 episode as a musical cue to juxtapose Lorelai falling through their termite-ridden porch.
+In Gilmore Girls, the song appeared in a season 2 episode as a musical cue to juxtapose Lorelai falling through their termite-ridden porch.
 In 2009, the song appeared in a climactic scene in Mary and Max as Mary is about to commit suicide.
 A 2010 commercial for Thai Life Insurance also juxtaposes the song and its message with a choir of disabled children performing to it.

 In 1956, the song was covered by The Lennon Sisters on The Lawrence Welk Show.
 The song has since gained millions of views on YouTube.

 On December 21, 1996, it was covered by the Bina Vokalia Children's Choir under the direction of Pranadjaja on Dendang Buah Hati concert.

 It was also used in the series From in 2022.

+In 2003, a cover version by Pink Martini was used in the pilot episode of the TV series Dead Like Me.

+In 2026, it was also used in the first episode of the anime series Shiboyugi.